vinod-jnpr/Juju/SSH tunnel.md

 # To create reverse SSH tunnel

-To create a reverse SSH tunnel to view the horizon dashboard and create VM's use the below command The command should be run on openstack-dashboard.
+Create a reverse SSH tunnel inoder to view the horizon dashboard.
+The command should be run on openstack-dashboard.
 It connects openstack-daskboard to noded2(192.168.11.2)

 ```